dilorourke/covid19/README.md

 # covid19
+--- Summary ---
 Exploratory Analysis of a covid19 deaths data set from ourworldindata.org.
 It includes data on deaths, cases vaccinations per country, continent etc.

+---  File breakdown  ---
+The data can be found in the csvs and xlsx files in the main folder.
+Data extracts from the SQL server can be found in the "MySQL Exports" folder.
+The raw SQL code used can be found in SQLCode.txt There is an accompanying word doc with a journal of notes that were kept throughout the project with links and screenshots of visualisations in Tableau.

+---  Tasks Done  ---
-Identifying and filtering out unwanted or missing data using SQL.
+Identified and filtered out unwanted or missing data using SQL.

 Calculated Death Rate.
 Showed the countries with highest death rates.